Facebook: Another Linkshim Bypass

 that can be expressed by two characters only.”

 A url that starts with two forward slashes is treated as absolute by browsers.
+Something similar seems to cause this issue (server-side), when given the continue parameter,

 A url that starts with two forward slashes is treated as absolute by browsers.
+Something similar seems to cause this issue (server-side), when given the continue parameter,

 This successfully will send

-example.com for a check to a linkshim before extermal redirection which means https://m.facebook.com/feed_menu/?story_fbid=808015282566492&id=100000740832129&confirm=h&continue=http://evilzone.org
+example.com for a check to a linkshim before external redirection which means https://m.facebook.com/feed_menu/?story_fbid=808015282566492&id=100000740832129&confirm=h&continue=http://evilzone.org

 should be malicious.